Monte Carlo Quantum Computing: Further Considerations of Monte Carlo Quantum Computing in Practice

-\begin{itemize}[itemsep=0.75ex] \item[] {\em 1) Creating a Feynman-Kitaev construct that turns a quantum algorithm/circuit into either a time-independent frustration-free Hamiltonian or a periodic sequence of frustration-free Hamiltonians, which generates either a time-homogeneous or a lifted periodic Markov chain, whose stationary distribution encodes the result state of said quantum algorithm/circuit;} \item[] {\em 2) Homophysically mapping said either time-independent frustration-free Hamiltonian or a periodic sequence of frustration-free Hamiltonians to an either time-independent SFF Hamiltonian or an SFF periodic sequence of Hamiltonians that governs a physical system of bi-fermions;} \item[] {\em 3) Running Monte Carlo simulations using either a time-homogeneous Markov chain generated by the time-independent SFF Hamiltonian or a lifted periodic Markov chain generated by the SFF periodic sequence of Hamiltonians, to sample from the stationary distribution, and to derive a solution to the original computational problem.} \end{itemize}
+\begin{itemize}[itemsep=0.75ex] \item[] {\em 1) Creating a Feynman-Kitaev construct that turns a quantum algorithm/circuit into either a time-independent Hamiltonian or a periodic sequence of Hamiltonians, which generates either a time-homogeneous or a lifted periodic Markov chain, whose stationary distribution encodes the result state of said quantum algorithm/circuit;} \item[] {\em 2) Homophysically mapping said either time-independent Hamiltonian or a periodic sequence of Hamiltonians to an either time-independent SFF Hamiltonian or an SFF periodic sequence of Hamiltonians that governs a physical system of bi-fermions;} \item[] {\em 3) Running Monte Carlo simulations using either a time-homogeneous Markov chain generated by the time-independent SFF Hamiltonian or a lifted periodic Markov chain generated by the SFF periodic sequence of Hamiltonians, to sample from the stationary distribution, and to derive a solution to the original computational problem.} \end{itemize} \iftoggle{ForUSPTO} { According to a preferred embodiment, Fig. \ref{MethodSimuSyst} illustrates one process 700 of simulating a multivariable system on a classical computer, which can be incorporated into a software system and related computer program products.
+Process 700 also involves computer-readable source and machine codes as well as numerical data, which are stored, processed, and executed by a hardware system and related physical device.
+Process 700 comprises a step 710 of receiving data or signals describing a multivariable system, followed by a step 720 of generating a plurality of result sampling points.

+At step 710, data or signals describing a multivariable system are received, which comprise data or signals that represent a configuration space 711, an SFF partial Hamiltonian 712, and an objective operator 713.
+In one preferred embodiment, said data or signals are computer-readable numerical data stored in memory devices, which are read, written, processed, and transferred by computing devices.
+In another preferred embodiment, data or signals are physical signals including but not limited to electric charges, electric currents, voltages, magnetic fields, magnetic moments, electromagnetic fields, electromagnetic waves, masses of matter, number of particles, strengths of forces, physical locations, velocities of motion, mechanical energies, mechanical waves, chemical and material properties.